BruceGeLi/BruceGeLi.github.io/index.md

 # News

-[//]: # (Jan.
-2025, my PhD work got accepted by ICLR 2025, I am going to present it in Singapore.)
+Jan.
+2025, my latest PhD work got accepted by ICLR 2025.
+I will present it in Singapore.

 Dec.
 2024, I presented my co-authored work in NeurIPS 2024 in Vancouver, Canada.